shanmukhchandrasekhar/Apache-kafka/README.md

 # kafka terminology
 ## Broker:
-Kafka brokers are the severs that manage nd mediate the conversation between two differemt systems.
+Kafka brokers are the severs that manage and mediate the conversation between two differemt systems.
 Brokers are responsible for the delivery of right messages to the right party.

 ## Message:
 Message are simple byte arrays, and any object can be stored in any format bydevelopers.
 The format can be string, JSON, Avro, etc...